-The process for alcohol addiction treatment in Chicago at Positive Sobriety Institute is comprehensive, tested, and highly effective.
+The process for alcohol addiction treatment in Chicago at PSI is comprehensive, tested, and highly effective.
 Containing three primary components, we are committed to providing the best standard of care to all that enter our center.

 In order to properly identify mental illness symptoms and diagnoses, the medical professionals at PSI first conduct in-depth psychiatric evaluations on patients that enter our facility.
 Our evaluation covers areas including previous psychiatric assessments, medical, social, psychiatric, and developmental history, and more.
 We will gather information regarding your history and severity of alcohol abuse in order to garner any information that is crucial to treatment and recovery.

 Our evaluation is effective in telling us whether an individual will need to be treated for compulsions or delusions, and also is effective in revealing the ways in which distress within an individual is manifested.

 At PSI, our counseling team, comprised of licensed psychiatrists, psychologists, family therapists, and social workers, are trained to administer highly effective behavioral and cognitive therapies.
 Our tried and proven methods help recovery patients stop their addictive behaviors by instilling positive thoughts, feelings, and emotions.

 Planning for the Future

-We are here to help you take back your life and overcome your dependence on alcohol.
+We are here to help you take back your life and overcome your dependence to alcohol.
 Whether you opt for inpatient or outpatient alcohol rehab in Chicago, our life-changing solutions have helped many men and women from all walks of life live the successful and productive lives they deserve, and we are here to help you do the same.